Xooy

 On the last day of the Xooy ceremony, the Serer cosmological star Yoonir is drawn on the ground and surrounded by saltigues and watchers.
 A fire is lit, and a calabash containing sacred water is placed by its side.
 A priest would then sip some of the water and blow it onto the fire.
-This ritual pays homage to the elements of earth, water and fire, and the significants of the star in Serer primordial time.
+This ritual pays homage to the elements of earth, water and fire, and the significance of the star in Serer primordial time.
 This in essence signals the beginning of the Serer New Year which starts in the month of O nGool ɓetaafoleng (in Serer; Gam in Saafi)—corresponding to the month of June in the Gregorian calendar.
 The Serer saying Ngam jam, o yas jam (Rain in peace!
 Sow in peace!) are the first words Serer farmers say to one another during the first rain.
 It is also the way Serers wish each other Happy New Year!
 This saying is also a prayer.

 The late Saltigue Biram Pouye from Diobass, Senegal, was one of the renowned saltigues of his generation.
 However, he stopped attending the event, but instead, used to send his messenger every year to Fatick MALANGO to deliver his divination to the public.
 Saltigue Khane Diouf is another revered Saltigue who historically have had a high accuracy record in her predictions.

 The Xooy was added to UNESCO's Intangible Cultural Heritage List in 2013.